keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 ## Future Considerations
 * Using variables like `lat` and `long` to visualize the geographical distribution of homes would improve the model, as location is arguably the most important aspect of real estate
 * Leveraging population and socioeconomic data can provide insight into the typical homebuyer in the King County region
-* Normalizing the data can better standardize the model's independent variables

 ## Additional Information
 For detailed copy of the data analysis process and related code, please refer to the [Jupyter Notebook](https://github.com/keziasetokusumo/p2_project/blob/main/KC_Analysis_Notebook.ipynb).
 A summary of findings can also be found in this [deliverable](https://github.com/keziasetokusumo/p2_project/blob/main/p2_project_deliverable.pdf).